simon-ritchie/apysc/docs_src/source/dictionary.md

 ## Notes of the getter interface

-If a `Dictionary` value doesn't have the specified key, then a retrieved value type will be the `AnyValue` type.
-This behavior will occasionally be useful when a `Dictionary` value is updated dynamically (e.g., updating by the JavaScript event handler).
+If a `Dictionary` value doesn't have the specified key, a retrieved value type becomes the `AnyValue` type.
+This behavior occasionally is helpful when a `Dictionary` value is updated dynamically (e.g., updating by the JavaScript event handler).

 ```py
 # runnable